hungbk1412/license-game/README.md

 The game is now accessible at localhost:3000

-- There are three main stages of the deployment:
+- To deploy the game, there are three main stages:

 A. Adapt environment variables: